Skip to Content

 In addition to child support, an obligor is responsible for either providing health and dental insurance for the children or responsible for reimbursing the cost of health and dental insurance premiums to the other party.

-If you have further questions about a custody order, contact Hunt Law Firm today.
+If you have further questions about a custody order, call (832) 781-0320 to contact Hunt Law Firm today.

 Skilled Litigators & Counselors At Law